 The Contracting Authority informs all Member State NCPs about the selected proposal, copying the EUD (when the EUD is not the Contracting Authority) and the Twinning Coordination Team.
 Should the notification date not be respected Member States can withdraw their proposal by notifying the Contracting Authority.
 The notification also indicates the proposed starting date and date of arrival of the RTA.
+It should be ensured that the BP PL and the RTA counterpart will be fully available on the proposed arrival date of the MS RTA.
 Following the receipt of the notification the Member State confirms its agreement within one week.